abideenz01/Data-Engineering-/data-engineering/sql/README.md

 # Sql

-This folder contains exercises and projects from the Data Engineering Zoomcamp for the sql module.
+This folder contains exercises and projects from the Data Engineering for the sql module.

 ## Contents
 - Scripts, SQL files, or notebooks